 Geography at London Fields Primary

 Geography is a rich and diverse subject that gives children the opportunity to learn about diverse places, people, resources, environments and the effect of mankind.
-It inspires a curiosity and fascination about the world from an early and foster enthusiasm and a passion for learning.
-By studying the beauty of Earth and the awesome power of Earth-shaping forces we can fascinate, inspire and create globally aware pupils.
+It inspires a curiosity and fascination about the world from an early age and fosters enthusiasm and a passion for learning.
+By studying the beauty of Earth and the awesome power of Earth-shaping forces we can fascinate, inspire and create globally-aware pupils.
 Geography is, by nature, an investigative subject, which develops an understanding of concepts, knowledge and skills.

-We also understand that Geography has many links with a language.
-Pupils are taught to communicate and decipher information by using maps, images of people and place, numerical data and graphical modes of communication, and getting to grips with the geographic information systems (GIS) that underpin our lives, make geographers skilful and employable.
-They will also develop important geographical skills, such as being able to use a compass and four figure grid references to describe a location.
-Our pupils have access to a diverse Geography curriculum that allows continuous development of key skills and geographical knowledge throughout their time at primary school.
-Time within Geography lessons is split between Human and Physical Geography, in addition the development of key geographical skills.
+We also understand that Geography has many links with language.
+Pupils are taught to communicate and decipher information by using maps, images of people and place, numerical data and graphical modes of communication, and getting to grips with the geographic information systems (GIS) that underpin our lives.

 How Geography is taught across Key Stages?

 Within each academic year, children will study a number of Geography 'topics.'
 Each Geography topic is carefully planned to allow pupils to accumulate knowledge, building on their Geography learning from previous topics and years so that pupils develop a deep understanding of the 'big ideas' in Geography.
 These are: